Hike the Batona Trail from the Carranza Memorial to Apple Pie Hill and climb the fire tower for a panoramic view.

 0.0 – Walk across the road from the memorial and take the sand road until you hit the PINK blazed sand road; make a left.

 0.3 – Walk through Batona Camp.
-There is a trail map sign here, and outhouses amongst the camp sites.
-The trail snakes thru the camp and turns right – watch for the blazes.
+There is a trail map sign, and outhouses among the camp sites.
+The trail snakes through the camp and turns right – watch for the blazes.

 The trail follows on and near the sand road.

 0.6 – Pass close to a wet area with lily pads, called Skit Branch (tributary to the Batsto River).
-The wet areas you will pass along the trail are part of this.
+The wet areas passed along the trail are part of this.

 The trail joins the sand road.

-1.0 miles – turn left off of the sand road and onto the trail; watch for the blaze, it’s hard to see.
+1.0 – Turn LEFT off of the sand road and onto the trail; watch for the blaze, it’s hard to see.
 The trail becomes overgrown and the cedar swamp is visible through the trees.